aws-games/cloud-game-development-toolkit/docs/index.md

 description: Cloud Game Development Toolkit
 ---

-The Cloud Game Development Toolkit expedites studio setup through industry standard tools and with best practice infrastructure configuration from AWS.
+The **Cloud Game Development Toolkit (a.k.a.
+CGD Toolkit)** is a collection of templates and configurations for deploying game development infrastructure and tools on AWS.

 !!! info
     **This project is under active development** and we have yet to solve for many developer needs.
 If you would like to see something in this repository please create a <a href="https://github.com/aws-games/cloud-game-development-toolkit/issues/new?assignees=&labels=feature-request&projects=&template=feature_request.yml&title=Feature+request%3A+TITLE" target="_blank">feature request</a> in the Issues tab, or raise a <a href="https://github.com/aws-games/cloud-game-development-toolkit/pulls/" target="_blank">pull request</a>.
 You'll find our contribution guidelines [here](./contributing.md).